What Is Youth Allowance?

 If you are not considered a “dependant”, your eligibility won’t be affected however Centrelink may want to look at your personal assets to take into account when processing your claim.

-If you are an Australian resident between 18 to 24 and are seriously planning on applying for Youth Allowance, then you really need to find a Centrelink Approved Course first.
-Click the button below to search our directory for the Centrelink Approved Courses we have on offer.
+If you are an Australian resident between 18 and 24 and are seriously planning on applying for Youth Allowance, then you really need to find a Centrelink Approved Course first.
+Click the button below to search our directory for the Centrelink-approved online Courses we have on offer.